 With the lower interest rates, there have been signs that more buyers are jumping into the market.
 MSNBC reported in April that total mortgage application volume increased by 1.5% in late April based upon activity from the previous week.
 Volume for new mortgage applications was 20% lower a year ago at the same time.

 It is unclear if interest rates will continue to follow for the balance for 2017, but if they remain this low or drop more, there could be many benefits for the housing market:

 #1 You Have More Purchasing Power

-Most home buyers like lower mortgage rates because they will pay a lower amount on their monthly payment.
+Most first time house buyers like lower mortgage rates because they will pay a lower amount on their monthly payment.
 You will be able to pay less on your mortgage, and you also can buy more home if you choose.
 A lower mortgage rate is going to put a larger and more expensive home within reach, if you choose to pull the trigger.

 Here is an example: a reduction of 50 basis points in interest rates can reduce your payment by almost $50 on a $100,000 home.
 You could easily save more than $200 on a house between $200,000 and $300,000.
 That is real money to a lot of Americans.